 The strategy of most players in the last few years of Big Brother has been to “go with the house”.
 A large majority narrows down on targets for the week to vote out, playing it safe each week by targeting a “lone wolf”.
 Beware of this in the workplace, because the majority is not always right.
 Has there ever been a time you strongly believed something that went against the majority?
 That didn’t make it wrong, that made it different.
 Confrontation, friendly disagreements, and small debates foster growth.
 Disagreement sometimes pulls out the best of a situation, drawing the team to an even better conclusion.
 Do not feel like you have to go with the majority, they’re not always right.

 So there you have it, a few life/work lessons to take from Big Brother.
 Do you watch the show?
-What other workplace parallels exist with the game?
+What other workplace parallels exist within the game?